gosub-com/Zurfur/README.md

 I love C#.
 It's my favorite language to program in.
 But, I'd like to fix some [warts](http://www.informit.com/articles/article.aspx?p=2425867) and have some features from other languages built in from the ground up.
-I'm thinking about traits, mutability, nullability, ownership, and functional programming.
+I'm thinking about mutability, nullability, ownership, and functional programming.

 **Status Update**